 - Social media helps you stay up to date with trends in your industry so that you can remain competitive and relevant in the marketplace.

-Virtual assistant and a social media manager
+Virtual assistant and social media manager

-VAs are professionals who work remotely (i.e. not in an office), providing business support.
+VAs are professionals who work remotely (i.e., not in an office), providing business support.
 While many of them have social media management skills, not all do

 - Plus, a VA with excellent writing skills may be able to help with blog posts but not necessarily tweets or Facebook status updates.
-The bottom line is that you as a business owner (or manager) must know what kind of assistance your VA can provide before hiring one!
+The bottom line is that you, as a business owner (or manager), must know what kind of assistance your VA can provide before hiring one!

-Some VAs are generalists
+Some VAs are generalists.

 It’s time to hire a virtual social media assistant!